Yggdroot/LeaderF/README.md

  - `:LeaderfHistorySearch`<br>
  Launch LeaderF to execute the search command in the history.

+ - `:LeaderfSelf`<br>
+ Launch LeaderF to execute the commands of itself.

 Once LeaderF is launched:

  - `<C-C>` : quit from LeaderF.